 - The closer you are to the sound, the more pressure you will hear.

-So volume does affect sound, but it doesn’t directly affect our perception of it’s loudness.
+So volume does affect the sound, but it doesn’t directly affect our perception of its loudness.

 The pressure and the damage done

 Interested in learning more?
-Check out this video (parts 1 & 2)
+Check out these videos!

 All the best and God bless,